-The track along the right of the Battle Board area is the Strategic Movement Track.
-The bottom box (Zone 1) is considered your Air Base.
+The track along the bottom of the Battle Board area is the Strategic Movement Track.
+The left hand box with the 8th and 15th Air Force patches is considered your Air Base.
 Place the bomber movement counter in the Air Base zone at the start of the game.
 Place the Target counter in the correct zone on the Strategic Movement Track.
 The target's location zone can be found in the Target Listing and Gazetteer Manual and is explained later in the rules.